Edwin Stanton

-Edwin McMasters Stanton (December 19, 1814 – December 24, 1869) was an American lawyer and politician who served as U.S. Secretary of War under the Lincoln Administration during most of the American Civil War.
+Edwin McMasters Stanton (December 19, 1814 – December 24, 1869) was an American lawyer and politician.
+He served as U.S. Secretary of War under U.S. President Abraham Lincoln during most of the American Civil War.
 Stanton's management helped organize the massive military resources of the North and guide the Union to victory.
-However, he was criticized by many Union generals, who perceived him as overcautious and micromanaging.
-He also organized the manhunt for Abraham Lincoln's assassin, John Wilkes Booth.
+However, he was criticized by many Union generals, who perceived Stanton as overcautious and a micromanager.

-After Lincoln's assassination, Stanton remained as the Secretary of War under the new US president, Andrew Johnson, during the first years of Reconstruction.
-He opposed the lenient policies of Johnson towards the former Confederate States.
-Johnson's attempt to dismiss Stanton ultimately led to Johnson being impeached by the Radical Republicans in the House of Representatives.
-Stanton returned to law after he retired as Secretary of War.
-In 1869, he was nominated as an Associate Justice of the Supreme Court by Johnson's successor, Ulysses S. Grant, but Stanton died four days after his nomination was confirmed by the Senate.
+After the assassination of Abraham Lincoln, Stanton remained as the secretary of war under the new President, Andrew Johnson, during the first years of the Reconstruction Era.
+He also organized the manhunt for Lincoln's assassin, John Wilkes Booth.
+Stanton opposed the lenient policies of Johnson towards the former Confederate States.
+Johnson's attempt to dismiss him ultimately led to Johnson being impeached by the Radical Republicans in the House of Representatives.
+Stanton returned to law after he retired as secretary of war.
+In 1869, he was nominated as an associate justice of the Supreme Court by Johnson's successor, Ulysses S. Grant, but died four days after his nomination was confirmed by the Senate.
+Stanton remains the only confirmed nominee to accept but die before serving on the Court.

 Family and early life

 Ancestry

 Before the American Revolution, Stanton's paternal ancestors, the Stantons and the Macys, both of whom were Quakers, moved from Massachusetts to North Carolina.
 In 1774, Stanton's grandfather, Benjamin Stanton, married Abigail Macy.
 Benjamin died in 1800.
-That year, Abigail moved to the Northwest Territory, accompanied by much of her family.
+That same year, Abigail moved to the Northwest Territory, accompanied by much of her family.
 Soon, Ohio was admitted to the Union, and Macy proved to be one of the early developers of the new state.
 She bought a tract of land at Mount Pleasant, Ohio, from the government and settled there.
 One of her sons, David, became a physician in Steubenville, and married Lucy Norman, the daughter of a Virginia planter.
 Their marriage was met with the ire of Ohio's Quaker community, as Lucy was a Methodist, and not a Quaker.
 This forced David Stanton to abandon the Quaker sect.